Skip To Main Content

 How part-time retirement impacts your Social Security benefits

 One of the most important factors to consider is the impact to your Social Security benefits.
-According to the Social Security Administration, you can work and collect benefits at the same time, but depending on your age, there is a limit to how much you can earn and still receive full benefits.
-If you’re younger than your full retirement age (FRA) and earn more than the yearly earnings limit, $1 will be deducted from your benefit payment for every $2 earned above the limit.
+According to the Social Security Administration, you can work and collect benefits link opens in a new window at the same time, but depending on your age, there is a limit to how much you can earn and still receive full benefits.
+If you’re younger than your full retirement age link opens in a new window (FRA) and earn more than the yearly earnings limit, $1 will be deducted from your benefit payment for every $2 earned above the limit.
 That limit is $19,560 for 2022 and will increase to $21,240 for 2023.
 Once you’ve reached FRA, your earnings no longer reduce your benefits.

 “To avoid a penalty if you continue working, decide in advance how much you want to earn,” suggests Gambino.
 “If you’re getting Social Security before your FRA, consider talking to your employer to see if they’ll pay you up to the allowable amount to avoid having a portion of those benefits withheld.”
-You can learn more about the earnings test limit and see how your earnings could impact your benefit payments here.
+You can learn more about the earnings test limit and see how your earnings could impact your benefit payments here link opens in a new window.

 How to plan for a partial or phased retirement